thearuniyer/ASL-Gesture-Classifier/README.md

 7.	data_Y.txt: The labels for data_X.
 8.	app.py: Server program that delivers predicted results for the passed json file on POST.
 The app.py program was tested using POSTMAN as the client.
 Signs for buy, communicate, fun, hope, mother and really were considered for this work.
-The models have been picked and can be found in the models folder.
+The models have been pickled and can be found in the models folder.
 The server url is : http://18.223.185.34:80/